Minimal functions on the random graph: Unary functions

-The latter argument works also if $e$ behaves like $-$ between all three parts.
-Summarizing, we may assume that if $e$ is canonical on a finite $n$-partitioned graph which is large enough, where $n\geq 3$, then it behaves like the identity on and between all of the parts.
+The latter argument works also if $e$ behaves like $\flip$ between all three parts.
+Summarizing, we may assume that if $e$ is canonical on a finite $n$-partitioned graph which is sufficiently large, where $n\geq 3$, then it behaves like the identity on and between all of the parts.

-As for $n$-constant graphs which $e$ is canonical on, $e$ might flip edges and non-edges between some parts and the constants.
+As for $n$-constant graphs on which $e$ is canonical, $e$ might flip edges and non-edges between some parts and the constants.
 However, this situation can easily be repaired by a single application of $\sw$.

 Finally, observe that at least one edge or one non-edge on $a_1,\ldots,a_n$ is destroyed, and that we therefore can generate either $e_N$ or $e_E$. \end{proof}